TackyTortoise/tackytortoise.github.io/_posts/2022-06-24-common-slacker-issues.md

     PlayerController->SetViewTarget(this);
 ```
 This would avoid the crash, but this would also not call `SetViewTarget` and we wouldn't know about it without closer inspection.
 Often times it is actually good practice to not explicitly check for nullptr in your code, because you want to crash early and often to find the root cause of issues in your games (<a href="https://factorio.com/blog/post/fff-296" target="_blank">see Factorio case study</a>).
-Only do a check for nullptr if your game can function normally even if the object is invalid.
+Only do a conditional check for nullptr if your game can function normally even if the object is invalid.

 If you want to be sure to notice when something is nullptr before calling any functions use one of the <a href="https://docs.unrealengine.com/4.27/en-US/ProgrammingAndScripting/ProgrammingWithCPP/Assertions/" target="_blank">unreal assertions</a>.
 For example: